-20 See, e.g., Memo from M.B.
+20 See e.g. Memo from M.B.
 Glaser to Exxon Management re CO2 "Greenhouse" Effect, Exxon Research and Engineering Company 11 (Nov.
 12, 1982), http://insideclimatenews.org/sites/default/files/documents/1982%20Exx on%20Primer%20on%20CO2%20Greenhouse%20Effect.pdf.

-2050.^{"21} With a doubling of CO_2 concentration (using 1860 as a baseline), Ferrall predicted that "ocean levels would rise four feet" and the "Arctic Ocean would be ice free for at least six months each year, causing major shifts in weather patterns in the northern hemisphere."22
+fossil fuel combustion[, i]ncreasing CO2 concentration will cause a warming of the earth's surface[, and t]he present trend of fossil fuel consumption will cause dramatic environmental effects before the year 2050."21 With a doubling of CO2 concentration (using 1860 as a baseline), Ferrall predicted that "ocean levels would rise four feet" and the "Arctic Ocean would be ice free for at least six months each year, causing major shifts in weather patterns in the northern hemisphere."22

-A 1980 presentation by Dr. John Laurman to the API Task Force on "The CO2 Problem" identified the "scientific consensus on the potential for large future climatic response to increased CO2 levels" as a reason for concern, and stated that there was "strong empirical evidence" that climate change was caused by fossil fuel combustion.23 Laurman also warned the API Task Force that foreseeable temperature increases could have "major economic consequences" and "globally catastrophic effects."24
+A 1980 presentation by Dr. John Laurman to the API Task Force on "The CO2 Problem" identified the "scientific consensus on the potential for large future climatic response to increased CO2 levels" as a reason for concern, and stated that there was "strong empirical evidence" that climate change was caused by fossil fuel combustion.23 Laurman also warned the API Task Force that foreseeable temperature